 About the Code

-The Code of Health and Disability Services Consumers' Rights (the Code) establishes the rights of consumers, and the obligations and duties of providers to comply with the Code.
+The Code of Health and Disability Services Consumers' Rights (the Code) establishes the rights of people using health and disability services, and the obligations and duties of providers to comply with the Code.
 It is a regulation under the Health and Disability Commissioner Act.

 Establishment of the Code

 The Code of Health and Disability Services Consumers' Rights became law on 1 July 1996.
-It grants a number of rights to all consumers of health and disability services in New Zealand, and places corresponding obligations on providers of those services.
+It grants a number of rights to all people using health and disability services in New Zealand, and places corresponding obligations on providers of those services.

 Reviews of the Code